opentext-idol/idol-oem-tutorials/resources/aci_api/Java/README.md

 # Java ACI API Sample Code

-The Java ACI API sample code resources build upon the information in the [ACI API Programming Guide - Java Language Interface](https://www.microfocus.com/documentation/idol/IDOL_12_6/IDOLJavaSDK_12.4_Documentation/Guides/html/English/index.html#Java/java_part.htm) providing working examples to interact with IDOL ACI services.
+The Java ACI API sample code resources build upon the information in the [ACI API Programming Guide - Java Language Interface](https://www.microfocus.com/documentation/idol/IDOL_12_13/IDOLJavaSDK_12.13_Documentation/Guides/html/Content/Java/java_part.htm) providing working examples to interact with IDOL ACI services.

 The various examples contain source code and build scripts for Windows and Linux.

-The `/<example>/target` folder is built with [OpenJDK](https://openjdk.org/) 1.8.
+The `/<example>/target` folder is built with [OpenJDK 11](https://openjdk.org/).
 This means you can run the sample programs without building them.
 However, since the provided exes are built with `USE_IDOL_OEM_ENCRYPTION = true`, the `do_run.*` scripts need to be updated with your issued OEM style license key.

 The `/<example>/src` folder contains the source code and build tools.